Examples of Pivot Table in Excel

-Similarly, we can perform other statistical measures like Max, Min, Product, Standard deviation etc by changing the value field settings in this Example of Pivot table.
+Similarly, we can perform other statistical measures like Max, Min, Product, Standard deviation, etc. by changing the value field settings in this example of the Pivot table.

 Pivot Table Example #2 – How can we Modify the Pivot Tables in Excel

 We can actually change the layout of the Excel Pivot table as per our requirement by dragging the fields into areas that we want to place it.

 In this example of a pivot table in excel, Let’s see how it actually works: